-The Community Development Worker series of coursebooks were prepared by Christopher Gard, with support from the Australian Centre for International Agricultural Research.
+The series of seven coursebooks (above) were prepared by Christopher Gard, with support from Santos Ltd. and the Australian Centre for International Agricultural Research.
 Permission is given to use these coursebooks in part or in full, provided the coursebooks are not sold for profit, and so long as the source is acknowledged.
-Thanks also to CARE PNG, the PNG-Australia Partnership, the World Bank, Oil Search Limited, the Autonomous Bougainville Government, and Fresh Produce Development Agency.
-The series of coursebooks can be downloaded from the website pngcdwstandard.com
+Thanks also to CARE PNG, the PNG-Australia Partnership, the World Bank, and the Autonomous Bougainville Government.

+The series of seven CDW coursebooks can be downloaded from the website pngcdwstandard.com, along with other training and resources for CDWs to use.